WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-zapier-with-paymattic-in-wordpress.md

 title: "How to Integrate Zapier with Paymattic in WordPress?"
 category: "Integrations"
 ---

+# How to Integrate Zapier with Paymattic in WordPress?

 [Paymattic](https://paymattic.com/) integrates [Zapier](https://zapier.com/) a cool automation tool that helps you push submitted data automatically to multiple apps.
 This article will guide you through integrating **Zapier** into your **WordPress** **Site** with **Paymattic**.

 ## Enable Zapier Integration